Sai-fi410/Proteus-Arduino-Robot-Controllers/Quadruped_Robot_Controller/README.md

 10. Servos will rotate according to programmed motion.

 How to Upload Code in Arduino IDE

-Open Arduino IDE
+1. Open Arduino IDE

-Select:

-Board: Arduino Mega 2560
+2. Select: Board: Arduino Mega 2560

-Correct COM port
+3. Correct COM port

-Paste code into new sketch
+4. Paste code into new sketch

-Click Verify
+5. Click Verify

-Click Upload
+6. Click Upload

-To generate HEX file for Proteus:

-Sketch → Export Compiled Binary

-The HEX file will be created in your sketch folder.